-Power of entry etc.
+89 Power of entry etc.

-- 89.(1) In conducting an investigation, an inspector may, to the extent that it is reasonably necessary to do so in connection with the investigation: - (a) stop and detain a prescribed ship or prescribed unit; and - (b) board a prescribed ship or prescribed unit and enter a workplace on the ship or unit at any reasonable time during the day or night; and - (c) search the workplace; and - (d) inspect, examine, take measurements of or conduct tests concerning the workplace or any plant, substance or thing at the workplace; and - (e) take photographs, or make sketches, of the workplace or any plant, substance or thing at the workplace. - (2) Immediately on boarding the prescribed ship or prescribed unit, an inspector must take reasonable steps to notify the purpose of the entry to: - (a) the person in command; and and must, on being asked to do so by the person in command, produce for inspection by that person:

-(b) if there is a health and safety representative for a designated work group that includes an employee performing work to which the investigation may relate-that representative;
+- (1) In conducting an investigation, an inspector may, to the extent that it is reasonably necessary to do so in connection with the investigation: - (a) stop and detain a prescribed ship or prescribed unit; and - (b) board a prescribed ship or prescribed unit and enter a workplace on the ship or unit at any reasonable time during the day or night; and - (c) search the workplace; and - (d) inspect, examine, take measurements of or conduct tests concerning the workplace or any plant, substance or thing at the workplace; and - (e) take photographs, or make sketches, of the workplace or any plant, substance or thing at the workplace. - (2) Immediately on boarding the prescribed ship or prescribed unit, an inspector must take reasonable steps to notify the purpose of the entry to: - (a) the person in command; and - (b) if there is a health and safety representative for a designated work group that includes an employee performing work to which the investigation may relate-that representative;